 Brand advertising works to create an emotional connection with prospective customers.
 A great example is Google’s AdWords Stories series.
 In the Zingerman’s video, Google manages to associate with their brand all the warm fuzzies generated by sharing good food around a table filled with friends.
 Brand advertising includes your brand, but it’s not primarily about your brand.
 Its purpose is to shape the feelings that prospective customers experience when they think of your brand.

 Quizzes accomplish two things simultaneously.
 They showcase your company’s expertise, and (because they ignite natural curiosity) they capture attention.
-Quizzes can take many forms, from social media games to hosted lead magnets (like my Content Strategy Quiz).
+Quizzes can take many forms, from social media games to hosted lead magnets.

 3. Events and conferences

-Events and conferences can take place live or online as a virtual summit.
+Events and conferences can take place live or online.
 These events give attendees the opportunity to meet your company’s team members and each other, creating positive vibes as they make valuable connections and learn information that will help them.
 While events and conferences require a lot of resources to pull off, they can also pay big dividends in terms of generating awareness and providing opportunities to guide existing leads to the next stage in the funnel.

 Competitions are ideal for generating word of mouth and user-submitted content.
 Photo submission contests, photo caption contests, and innovation contests have all been used effectively by B2B brands.
 And there are endless ways to run competitions, so you can create one that aligns perfectly with your brand’s personality.
 Competitions present a special opportunity for B2B companies since few B2B brands are using them in their content strategy.